luisfarzati/crypto-pipeline/README.md

 ![Diagram](doc/aggr-ticker-bolt.png)

-#### What does it do
+#### How does it work

-1. Subscribes to all available source feeds, which Spouts publish under `feed.{exchange}.{pair}`
+1. Subscribes to all available feed channels, where Spouts publish messages under `feed.{exchange}.{pair}`

-2. Opens 1-minute and 1-second aggregation windows for every exchange, using a exchange-specific module that knows the format of the message (`aggr-binance`, `aggr-gdax`, `aggr-okex`)
+2. Opens 1-minute and 1-second aggregation windows for every exchange, using a exchange-specific module that knows the format of the message (e.g. `aggr-binance`, `aggr-gdax`, `aggr-okex`)

-3. Every incoming message is enqueued into both windows, which  stamp a set of common properties (see "Common Aggregated Format" below) and calculate the aggregated stats for every existing individual stat (see "Aggregation" below)
+3. Every incoming message is enqueued into both windows, which stamp a set of common properties (see "Common Aggregated Format" below) and calculate the aggregated stats for every individual stat (see "Aggregation" below)

 4. When each time window emits (every 1 minute and 1 second respectively), it

    4.1.
 Stores the stats in Redis under the key `{exchange}.{pair}.{1s|1m}.{timestamp}`, e.g. `gdax.ETH-BTC.1s.1522665224000`;

    4.2.
-Sets an expiration for that key, by default 1 hour for second aggregation and 30 days for minute aggregation;
+Sets an expiration for that key, by default 15 minutes for second aggregation and 15 days for minute aggregation;

    4.3.
 Publishes the stats back to the event bus via the channels `aggr.{1s|1m}.{exchange}.{pair}` and `aggr.{1s|1m}.{exchange}.all`, the latter containing all pairs in a single message.
 E.g. `aggr.1s.gdax.ETH-BTC` and `aggr.1s.gdax.all`.